aljoxo/Arisen/Documentation/Graphics Documentation.md

  #### Arisen uses [CBBE 3BA](https://www.nexusmods.com/skyrimspecialedition/mods/30174) and [HIMBO Lite](https://www.nexusmods.com/skyrimspecialedition/mods/63107) as the core body mods in the list.
 This is mostly for compatibility reasons and for the fact that most newer armors and bodyslide presets seem to be made for these body types in mind.

  - VectorPlexus' High Poly Head
- - [Pride of Valhalla](https://www.nexusmods.com/skyrimspecialedition/mods/682) is used for the female skin diffuse and specs.
-The list provides both the Asgard (8k) and Midgard (4k) versions, by default the 8k skin is active, but if you need the extra performance, feel free to swap.
+ - [Realore Skin Ultima V2](https://www.nexusmods.com/skyrimspecialedition/mods/65577) is used for the female skin diffuse and specs.
- - [Demoniac](https://www.nexusmods.com/skyrimspecialedition/mods/29114) is used for the female skin normal maps.
+ - [PB's Crystal Clear Muscle Maps](https://www.nexusmods.com/skyrimspecialedition/mods/74284) is used for the female skin normal maps.
  - [Tempered Skin for Males](https://www.nexusmods.com/skyrimspecialedition/mods/7902) & [REALORE](https://www.nexusmods.com/skyrimspecialedition/mods/67029) are used for male skin.
  - MONSTERaider's [Masculine](https://www.nexusmods.com/skyrimspecialedition/mods/186) and [Feminine](https://www.nexusmods.com/skyrimspecialedition/mods/183) Khajiit textures are used.
  - [Big Stupid Lizards](https://www.nexusmods.com/skyrimspecialedition/mods/43770) and [Feminine Argonian textures](https://www.nexusmods.com/skyrimspecialedition/mods/184) are used to cover our scalies.